Household Poisons

 - Teach children not to touch, taste or smell a product unless given by an adult.

-Almost anything can be poisonous if used in the wrong way, in the wrong amount, or by the wrong person.
-Household cleaners and disinfectants contain powerful ingredients to clean our environments and keep our homes healthy.
+Household cleaning products contain powerful ingredients to clean our environments and keep our homes healthy.
 They should be handled with care in order to prevent exposure to fumes, spills and splashes, and accidental ingestion.
 Safe storage and handling of household cleaners and chemicals can protect you and your family from injury associated with exposure.
+Always store these products separately from food and drink and up and away and out of reach of children.
+Review our safety tips at the top of the page for more information about how to prevent exposures.

-Laundry packets may be convenient for laundry day but their compact size, candy-like appearance and colorful shape make them attractive to curious children.
-The poison center receives calls about pediatric exposures every year.
-Swallowing laundry detergent can cause mild to severe symptoms requiring hospitalization.
-Laundry packets may burst and cause injury to the mouth, throat, face or eyes if a child bites it.
-Consumer reports no longer recommends using liquid laundry packets if you have children younger than six years old in your home.
-If using liquid laundry packets, consider these safety tips to keep your loved ones safe.
+Detergent in single-use packets may be convenient for dishwashers and washing machines, but their compact size, candy-like appearance and colorful shape make them attractive to curious children.
+Swallowing detergent can cause serious breathing or stomach problems, eye irritation and even coma and death.
+Tightly sealed liquid detergent packets may burst and cause injury to the mouth, throat, face or eyes if a child bites it.
+Most exposures reported to the poison center occur in children younger than 6 years old.

 Learn more from our partners:

-- Visit Safe Kids Worldwide to learn more about liquid laundry packet safety.
+- Safe Kids Worldwide has more about liquid laundry packet safety including a Safe Kids Worldwide Liquid Laundry Packet Infographic.

 - Always keep loose batteries locked away.

-- Keep small battery operated devices out of reach of children.
+- Keep small battery-operated devices out of reach of children.

 - Place a piece of duct tape over controller or devices to secure batteries.

-- Call the poison center immediately if you suspect a child has swallowed a button battery 1-800-222-1222.
+- Call the poison center immediately if you suspect a child has swallowed a battery 1-800-222-1222.